CryptoTerps/Crypto-Touchbar-for-Mac/README.md

 - In the Better Touch Tool preferences panel, you can add, delete, and rearrange the currencies by dragging/dropping.

+# Acknowledgments

 I am not the original author of this script.
 I merely improved, optimized, and extended it to support more cryptocurrencies and other features.

-The original idea came from here.
+The original idea came from [here](https://steemit.com/neo/@awesomemo/get-the-latest-price-of-neo-on-your-macbook-touchbar).
 Still some people have mentioned wanting to donate so here's how if you like:

 Donate Ethereum: 0xef85168a3E7d6D69Ba6A4Ea055F651E49f7A89De